 Read an excerpt:

-He woke in puzzlement.
+Stephen woke in puzzlement.
 Something was different.
 Not just himself.
 He always felt different when he woke, but something else was different.
 It was the bed.
 It wasn’t the same bed he had woke in as the one in which he’d gone to sleep.
 He looked around and saw that the room was different too.
-Lemon coloured walls, a door, a cupboard, a cabinet beside the bed, and a tall window with long cream curtains that dropped from the ceiling to just above the tiled floor.
-And a person hovered, fussed.
+Lemon coloured walls, a door, a cupboard, a cabinet beside the bed, and a tall window with long cream curtains that dropped from the ceiling to just above the linoleum-tiled floor.
+And a person hovered and fussed.
 A young woman.
-His eyebrows rose high, for a second, and then furrowed.
+His eyebrows arched high, for a second, and then furrowed.
 She hovered at the end of the bed; the different bed.
-He saw how she soon realised he had roused, looked at him intently and then smiled at him.
+He saw how she soon realised he had roused and looked at him intently, and then smiled at him.

 ‘Hello, Stephen.
 You hungry?’